zinzloun/THM_WriteUP/README.md

     Host: 10.10.227.168:8080

 We will get the flag and the credentials back!
+At this point, of course, I proceeded to login to

+Once logged in we land on a chat system, sending some messages to Jack we didn't get any answer.
+Let's proceed to analyze the request in Burp.